Coming 2 America: Plot

 Lavelle bonds with Mirembe, a royal groomer who tells him of Akeem's quest to find his queen and encourages him to follow his own path.
 Lavelle then invites his maternal uncle Reem to Zamunda who coaches him on how to blend his urban upbringing with his new royal status.
 Lavelle gradually develops an understanding with Akeem's family, passes the tests, and is made Prince of Zamunda.
 However at his ascension party, Lavelle overhears a conversation between Akeem and Izzi which makes him believe that Akeem is exploiting him, and he, Mirembe, Mary, and Reem go back to New York.
 Lisa confronts Akeem about his conservatism and after a pep talk from his father-in-law Cleo, Akeem flies back to the States while Semmi is left to defend the kingdom from Izzi's army.

 In Queens, Akeem finds that Lavelle and Mirembe are about to get married.
 Confronted by Lavelle and reminded of his own life story, he gives them his blessing and releases Lavelle from his marriage to Bopoto.
 When Mirembe expresses reluctance in cutting all of their ties to Zamunda, Akeem offers to fly Mary's family back for a proper wedding.
 In the meantime, Semmi and the princesses, all trained staff fighters, fight off and subdue Izzi and his soldiers when they invade the palace, forcing Izzi to try a more diplomatic approach.

 Upon his return home, Akeem changes the royal succession by allowing his daughter Meeka to ascend to the throne upon his death, Lavelle is made an ambassador to the United States, and General Izzi has opened Nexdoria for a peaceful political and trading relationship with Zamunda.

 The film concludes with a grand party at the royal palace to celebrate Lavelle and Mirembe's marriage, and including the barbershop gang from Queens as special guests and a performance of the song "We Are Family" from Sexual Chocolate where Reem and Randy Watson are cousins.
 The entire family then takes a group photo.

 Cast

-Additionally, Morgan Freeman, En Vogue, Salt-N-Pepa, and Gladys Knight appear as themselves at King Joffe's pre-funeral with Freeman doing a narration about him and En Vogue, Salt-N-Pepa, and Knight singing.
+Additionally, Morgan Freeman, En Vogue, Salt-N-Pepa, and Gladys Knight appear as themselves at King Jaffe's pre-funeral with Freeman doing a narration about him and En Vogue, Salt-N-Pepa, and Knight singing.
 Dikembe Mutombo appears at Lavelle's ascension party.
 Davido performs at the grand party during the final scene of the film.
 John Legend appears during the credits singing "She's Your Queen".

 Production

 Development

-In January 2017, an announcement was publicized which addressed the impending production of a sequel to the original film, Coming to America.
+In January 2017, an announcement was publicized that addressed the impending production of a sequel to the original film, Coming to America.
 Kevin Misher was named as producer, and David Sheffield and Barry W. Blaustein, the original screenwriters, were also attached to the project.
 However, the possible participation of lead actors Eddie Murphy and Arsenio Hall was left undefined.